mdjarrel/lumaupdate/README.md

 # Luma Updater

+Development on this has stopped.
+Please stop opening new issues.

 Formerly known as "ARN Updater"

 A `boot.firm` updater for Luma3DS and boot9strap (formerly AuReiNand) as a 3DS homebrew (no more SD swaps!)